-When: Thursday, August 18, 2016, 5-10 pm
+When: Thursday, August 19, 2021, 4-10 pm

 Admission: $10 general admission.
-Benefits the USO of Illinois.
+Purchase tickets here

 The USO of Illinois’ annual Clark After Dark block party celebrates America’s military service members and their families.
-Proceeds from the event benefit the USO of Illinois program and services that serve over 330,000 military personnel and military families of Illinois.
+Proceeds from the event benefit the USO of Illinois program and services that serve over 326,000 military personnel and military families of Illinois.

-About the USO
+About the USO (USO website)

 The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.

 For nearly 75 years, the USO has been the nation’s leading organization to serve the men and women in the U.S. military, and their families, throughout their time in uniform.

 We operate USO centers at or near military installations across the United States and throughout the world, including in combat zones, and even un-staffed USO service sites in places too dangerous for anyone but combat troops to occupy.

 And our many specialized programs offer a continuum support to service members throughout their journey of service, from the first time they don the uniform until they last time they take it off.

-Just prior to the onset of America’s involvement in World War II in 1941, President Franklin D. Roosevelt sought to unite several service associations into one organization to lift the morale of our military and nourish support on the home front.
+Just prior to the onset of World War II in 1941, President Franklin D. Roosevelt sought to unite several service associations into one organization to lift the morale of our military and nourish support on the home front.

 Today, the USO has continued to support our nation’s military and their families for over seven decades as they defend our country and its freedoms.

-The reach of the USO’s 160 centers extends to countries on every continent except Antarctica, operated by thousands of staff and volunteers whose goals are to match our service members’ vigilance and provide best-in-class service to those who sacrifice so much for America.
+The reach of the USO’s 160 centers extends to countries on every continent, operated by thousands of staff and volunteers whose goals are to provide best-in-class service to those who sacrifice so much for America.

 USO Congressional Caucus